stephane-martin/vssh/docs/README.rst

 introduction
 ============

-``vssh`` is an SSH client that uses Hashicorp's vault to authenticate using SSH certificates.
+``vssh`` is a SSH client that uses Hashicorp's vault to authenticate with SSH certificates.

 How it works: